b-viguier/PhpFk/docs/index.md

   margin-bottom: 0em;
   text-align: center;
 }

+.codeblock-label > code {
+  font-size: 0.8em;
+}
 </style>

+# Unlocking creativity: transforming an absurd coding challenge into a thorough exploration of trickiest PHP features.

 When imagining a bike, you might picture someone racing or enjoying a leisurely ride.
 However, another option to consider is BMX, which is great for performing stunts and freestyle tricks.